TrickMorr/ctf-writeups/README.md

 ### Things I usually ask the AI:

-- how did you know to do that
+- how did you know to do that?
-- how could a ctf participant reasonably be expected to know to do that
+- how could a ctf participant reasonably be expected to know to do that?
-- how can I recognize this in the future
+- how can I recognize this in the future?

 ### Writing code
-I am most familiar with Python, and I've written my own code before.
+I am most familiar with the Python coding language.
+The Python course was one of my favorite parts of my degree program.
+I've written my own code before.

-Now, I will have AI generate code, and ask the AI to break down what the code is doing.
+That being said, for most CTF processes, I will have AI generate code, and ask the AI to break down what the code is doing.

 ### Philosophy